one-love/one-love/README.md

   - To run all VirtualBox instances effortlessly, Vagrant is used to automate VM creation/provisioning/destruction

 ### First run
 Clone this repo and `cd` into it.
 Run `vagrant up`.
 The process will take a while and should give you fully configured VirtualBox VM instance.

+ssh into vagrant machine and start the server:

+  $ vagrant ssh onelove
+  $ cd /vagrant/projects/backend
+  $ ./manage.py runserver

 Point your browser to [Vagrant VM](http://192.168.33.33/api/v1).
 Login with admin@example.com/Sekrit